 Then I found Hairy Jayne in a small natural skincare shop.
 I came across the treatment oil (£14) which claims to addresses the exact problem that I have so I gave it a try.
 I have to say I am impressed!
 First, it smells so good and the ingredients are vegan and natural with no chemicals.
 It really helps to nourish my scalp and relieve irritations.
 I was so glad that I accidentally stumbled upon them.

 However, if you cannot find the Hairy Jayne in your city, I am pretty sure you can find alternatives from other brands.
 Just look for treatment oil that are meant for the scalp and provide nourishing properties.
 You can use the good old reliable coconut oil as well.
-It works but I try to avoid it as it is very hard to wash the greasiness away afterwards.
+It works but I try to avoid it as it is very hard to wash the greasiness away afterwards, so I feel it is not the product for me because I also have very fine hair.
+The coconut oil method is just not suitable for my hair type.
 One or two shampoos won’t clear all the greasiness.
 I tried!

 Here is how the Hairy Jayne treatment oil is like in texture.
 It’s a runny oil, super nourishing and you can just wash it off with shampoo.
 I usually leave it on for at least 30 mins or more before I wash it off.
 Although it is meant to use on your scalp I sometimes use it on the ends of my hair too, and I would leave it on overnight because I want to fix the problem so bad.